GentillePlume/Lisa-Camille/README.md

 - [x] Create 2 row (1.
 All videos | 2.
 Creations) ✔️
 - [x] Add iframes ✔️
 - [x] Add icons & titles ✔️
-- [ ] Add a bounce animation on icon when title box is hovered ❌
+- [x] Add a bounce animation on icon when title box is hovered ✔️
+- [ ] Make the section responsive for the desktop version ❌

 ## STATS
 - [x] Basic HTML skeleton ✔️